Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Background

-As illustrated in Eq.~\ref{eq:bim-solu-1} and \ref{eq:bim-solu-2}, BIM perturbs $\boldsymbol{X_j}$ in different directions for target and non-target trials.
-For target trials, BIM sets the parameter $k=-1$ and minimize the similarity score, while for non-target trials, BIM sets the parameter $k=1$ to maximize the similarity score.
-Mathematically, to begin with the genuine input $\boldsymbol{\tilde{X}_{j}^0} = \boldsymbol{X_{j}}$, BIM perturbs $\boldsymbol{X_{j}}$ towards the gradient of the objective $S$ w.r.t. $\boldsymbol{X_{j}}$ in an iterative manner, as formulated in Eq.~\ref{eq:bim-solu-1} and \ref{eq:bim-solu-2}.
+As shown in (\ref{eq:bim-solu-1}), BIM perturbs $\boldsymbol{X_{j}}$ towards the gradient of the objective $S$ w.r.t. $\boldsymbol{X_{j}}$ multiplied by the trial indicator $k$ in an iterative manner.
 Such an iterative optimization strategy can efficiently figure out adversarial perturbations to make ASV behave incorrectly.
-In the equations, $\alpha$, $\epsilon$ and $N$ are the parameters of the BIM algorithm.
-Specifically, $\alpha$ is the step size, $\epsilon$ is the perturbation degree and $N$ denotes the number of iterations.
-The function $clip_{\boldsymbol{X_j},\epsilon}(\boldsymbol{X})$ holds the norm constraints by applying element-wise clipping such that $\| {\boldsymbol{X}-\boldsymbol{X_j}} \|_{\infty} \leq \epsilon$.
+Finally, the perturbed $\boldsymbol{X_j^{N}}$ is utilized as the crafted adversarial sample.